openamundsen/openamundsen/README.md

 start_date: "2020-10-01"
 end_date: "2021-03-31"
 resolution: 50  # spatial resolution (m)
-timestep: H  # temporal resolution as a pandas-compatible frequency string (e.g., "H", "3H", "D")
+timestep: h  # temporal resolution as a pandas-compatible frequency string (e.g., "h", "3h", "D")
 crs: "epsg:32632"  # CRS of the input grids
 timezone: 1  # timezone of the model domain (difference to UTC in h)
 results_dir: results  # directory for storing the model outputs